bright/new-www/content/blog/implementing-payments-key-questions-for-startup-founders-and-ctos.md

 It's smart to choose a provider that will offer an account manager.
 This is a person who will not only be a first responder to your problems or needs. **The account manager should also inform you about any payment anomalies and give you a heads-up when security certificates are about to expire**.
 It's good to have that support from your payment provider's side.

 ## 5. What is the payment culture of your target group?

+Choosing the payment method is a decision that should depend on your users' habits.
+These might vary [depending on the country](https://pay-lobby.com/en/country).
+For example, in the USA and the UK, online payment with debit/credit cards and e-wallets are the most popular.
+On the contrary, there are countries where bank transfers are one of the most common payment methods (e.g. Netherlands, Poland).

+[Over 40% of eCommerce users](https://www.ppro.com/news/retailers-risk-losing-customers/) in the USA stop a purchase if their favorite payment method isn’t available.
+So **don’t try to change your users' habits, embrace them**.